The basics needed for a backyard wildlife habitat

 Colorful flower garden with closely planted plants in a backyard wildlife habitat..

 Animals can easily hide in this native garden of dense plants.
-(Anniesannuals / Wiki; cc by 2.0)
+(Anniesannuals / Wiki; CC BY 2.0)

 Northern Raccoon peeking through the leaves of a tree.

-Northern Raccoon hiding in a tree.
-(Sheri Whala, USFWS / Wiki; cc by 2.0)
+Northern Raccoon hiding in a tree (Sheri Whala, USFWS / Wiki; CC BY 2.0)

 Nesting places